 Attend the on-ship daily briefings.
 Or at least read the Viking Daily that will be left in your room every evening.
 That way you know exactly what will be going on the next day and won’t miss anything.
 This is also a good time to book one of the optional excursions if you see one that interests you.
 These will be marked separately on your itinerary from the included daily excursions.
 (Occasionally excursions overlap, so it helps to check the itinerary the day before so you aren’t forced to make a quick decision!)

 Be sure to bring a raincoat and a light umbrella.
 The weather in Europe is known for being unpredictable.
 Even if your weather app says nothing but sunshine all week, bring your umbrella anyway.
-(Viking River Cruises provides their own, but they’re big and heavy and become a burden when you’re out exploring.)
+(Viking River Cruises provides umbrellas, but they’re big and heavy and kind of a burden when you’re out exploring.)

 Carry a small amount of euros on excursions for tips.
 It’s recommended to tip your guides and drivers at the end of each day, typically €1-2.
 You don’t have to, but it’s the nice thing to do.